 One of the ways we like to save money in our family is by using a Mason jar and throwing spare change into it.
 Anytime we pay cash for something, the resulting change gets thrown into the jar.
 Since the change is just a few cents here and there or the occasional dollar bill here and there, we don’t miss it in terms of having money to spend, and we all like seeing the Mason jar grow fuller and fuller.
-Actually seeing the cash build up in the jar gives the whole family drive to add more to the jar.
+Actually seeing the cash build up in the jar can motivate the whole family to add more to the jar.

 There’s something about seeing actual cash stack up in a jar that is incredibly motivating, much more than watching numbers on your online bank account screen.
 And it doesn’t take long for the money to add up to big bucks when we use our secret savings weapon.

 What Would You Do with an Extra $1300 a Year?

 The first things we do to motivate ourselves to save money in our jar is to make a goal for the money we save.
 Some of our goals for our Mason jar savings have been:

 - Taking a smallish vacation

 - Buying something new that we all want

 Each person or family will have a different list of goals for their change jar savings.
 We find it important to write down what we plan to do with the money each year as it really helps motivate us to save more.
 Keeping our goal in mind, we find ourselves doing things like using bigger bills such as tens and twenties so that we will have more one dollar bills to add to the jar.